 I don’t know about you, but I have no desire to be a software engineer.
 I want software that does routine tasks in the background, leaving me to focus on creative activities.
 Leaving behind rote demands moves my day into dealing with higher-level details like how electricity flows through components.
 That’s why I’ve ditched ORCAD Bill of Materials software and moved on to Altium’s ActiveBOM–the best Bill of Materials software.

 Making Bills of Materials for circuit board assemblies forces you to deal with tons of historical software-related baggage.
 Moving from hand-written lists to Lotus 1-2-3 and into much more sophisticated spreadsheet programs has taken time.
 In the early days, it was necessary to be part hardware engineer and part software engineer.
 Wrangling data with delimiters was a common daily activity that pulled engineers away from hardware characterization in the lab.
 With time away from validation efforts, project schedules suffered.

 Project schedules were also impacted by procurement departments stressing about sourcing and costing parts.
-They, too, were forced to use newly-developed software management systems to log Bills of Materials for all the corporate products offered on the market.
-Days and months were spent not only working the inventory but also wrangling the software to ensure component data details were available.
+They, too, were forced to use the newly-developed Bill of Material software management systems to log Bills of Materials for all the corporate products offered on the market.
+Days and months were spent not only working on the inventory but also wrangling the software to ensure component browser data details were available.
 Engineers scrambled to get specific information to procurement so the correct parts were ordered.
 In summary, it was a mess that urgently needed attention.

 Many PCB assemblies contain a plethora of components.
 Such abundance requires recordkeeping, beginning with the vendor part number.
 When pencil drawings move into schematics, each part is assigned a reference designator to denote its unique position in the assembly’s final order.
 At each reference designator on the schematic, there exists a part symbol.
 It is here in PCB assembly software where locations exist to insert parametric data.
 And parametric data is vast, incorporating functional specifications along with dimensioning and manufacturing details.

-Use ActiveBOM to locate part numbers with sourcing and costing
+Use ActiveBOM as a part manager to locate part numbers with sourcing and costing

 Millions of parts may be sourced from the world’s market due to design demand.
 Keeping track of the inventory is daunting.
 And keeping track of just one PCB assembly’s parts is a chore.
 There are more than 20 details forming each part’s identifiers used differently in each corporate department’s mandate.
 Hardware design engineers must provide each of these details to every department in a form usable for respective partners.